USEPA/CMAQ/UTIL/chemmech/README.md

 **Notes:**
 1. For rate constants with the form A<Reference> or A*Reference, reference gives label for a photolysis rate (J), a heteorogeneous rate constant (H), rate constant for the given (K) reaction label or an operator (O).
 A equals one if not given.
 2. Reaction Type 4 represents the rate constant for the reverse equilibrium reaction to the reaction labeled K.
-3. Calculating the photolysis and heteorogeneous rates takes place outside the RXNS_FUNC_MODULE.F90 file produced by the CHEMMECH processor.
+3. Calculating the photolysis and heteorogeneous rates takes place outside the RXNS_FUNC_MODULE.F90 file produced by the chemmech processor.
 4. Operators are defined the SPECIAL block where <''REACTION''> is the rate constant for the given ''REACTION'' and [''species''] equals the concentration of a mechanism ''species'' at the beginning of the integration time-step for the chemistry's numerical solver.
 5. Type 12 is used to include ozone destruction by marine bromine and iodide compounds.
 It parameters effects from reactions predicted by a photochemical mechanism that includes them.
 6. Type 13 can use TEMP (K), PRES (atm), and the constant atmospheric species (molec/cm\*\*3).
 They also can use function and operator defined in the __FUNCTIONS__ and __SPECIAL__ blocks.